prasanna1196/IT-Logger/README.md

 - Each log will have an id, corresponding technician and date added.
 - Issues that need immidiate attention can be marked in red.

-### Learn more

-Checkout Brad Traversy's 'React front to back' course for more info.

 ### How to run the app locally?